EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Challenges and Motivations

 \section{Challenges and Motivations}

 The sparse and massive embedding tables in NLP models bring serious challenges to efficient communication and scalable distributed training.
-Previous works pay little attention to this problem, or not achieve satisfying results.
-Deeply theoretical and practical analysis of embedding tables motivate us to work on a scalable communication framework for distributed NLP model training.
+Previous works pay little attention to this problem, or could not achieve satisfying results.
+Deeply theoretical and practical analysis of embedding tables motivates us to work on a scalable communication framework for distributed NLP model training.

-\textbf{Efficient communication for embedding tables.} Embedding tables occupy an important role in NLP models along with the massive parameters, which introduce large communication overhead and seriously restrict the training scalability.
-Some popular distributed training methods \cite{byteps, cite13} naively treat the sparse embeddings as a dense matrix to utilize the high-performance AllReduce implementation.
-Some approaches use hybrid communication architectures \cite{parallax,hma} which combines parameter server and AllReduce, or optimize AllReduce algorithm to adapt the sparse situation \cite{omni}.
-AllGather is naturally suitable to aggregate the sparse tensors \cite{cite14,cite13}.
-However, based on our analysis (Section \ref{sec:spasrcomm}) and experience, these solutions are still sub-optimal.
+\textbf{Efficient communication for embedding tables.} Embedding tables occupy an important role in NLP models along with massive parameters, which introduce large communication overhead and seriously restrict the training scalability.
+Some approaches use hybrid communication architectures combining PS \cite{parallax} or model average \cite{hma} with AllReduce.
+OmniReduce \cite{omni} optimizes AllReduce algorithm to suit the sparse situation.
+However, based on our analysis in Section \ref{sec:spasrcomm} and experience, these solutions are still sub-optimal.
+Hence, communicating embedding in NLP models with both high efficiency and good scalability, becomes a challenge for us.

-\textbf{Scheduling for NLP tasks.} Overlapping communication with computation could reduce the communication overhead and accelerate the distributed training.
+\textbf{Scheduling for sparse communication.} Overlapping communication with computation could reduce the communication overhead and accelerate the distributed training.
 Researchers use communication scheduling \cite{p3,tic,bytescheduler,pace} to achieve this purpose.
 However, to the best of our knowledge, existing scheduling approaches are only designed for dense models, treating embedding tables as an entire scheduling unit.
 Embedding tables in dense format will involve unnecessary communication overhead and prevent the starting of forward computation.
-Moreover, embeddings have a unique attribute: parameters updating of embedding tables is element-wise, relating to the tokens which are appeared in a training minibatch.
-Using this property to develop an exhaustive scheduling method for NLP tasks, overlapping more communication with computation to pursue a highly efficient distributed framework, becomes another challenge for us.
+As shown in Figure \ref{fig:schedulecompare}(a), the communication of zero elements in Embedding would slow the execution of FP.
+Moreover, embeddings have a unique attribute: parameter updates of embedding tables are element-wise, relating to the tokens which are appeared in a training batch.
+Based on this property, as illustrated in Figure \ref{fig:schedulecompare}(b), developing an exhaustive scheduling method for NLP tasks to overlap more communication with computation, becomes another challenge for us.